1.1 In the interpretation of these Rules and all by-laws thereunder, unless the context otherwise requires:

 4.2 PRESIDENT AND VICE-PRESIDENTS

-- The President shall be elected by the Council to hold office for a term which will extend to the 4th Annual General Meeting of the Council after the date of his election.
+4.2.1 The President shall be elected by the Council at an Annual General Meeting and shall hold office for a term which will extend to the 4th Annual General Meeting of the Council after the date of his election.

-- In the absence of the President, or while he is unable to act, the most senior Vice-President present or able to act shall have the powers of the President and shall act in his place.
+4.2.3 In the absence of the President, or while he is unable to act, the Vice-President who is most senior in office present or able to act shall have the powers of the President and shall act in his place.

-- In the event of the death or resignation of the President, the most senior Vice-President shall be appointed by the Executive Committee at its next meeting to be the Acting President and the person so appointed shall hold office as Acting President for the remainder of the term of the President whose place he takes.
+4.2.4 In the event of the death or resignation of the President, the Vice-President who is most senior in office shall be appointed by the Executive Committee at its next meeting to be the Acting President and the person so appointed shall hold office as Acting President for the remainder of the term of the President whose place he takes.

-- In the event of the death or resignation of a Vice-President a new Vice-President shall be appointed by the Executive Committee at its next meeting and the Vice-President so appointed shall hold office for the remainder of the term of the Vice-President whose place he takes.
+4.2.5 In the event of the death or resignation of a Vice-President, a new Vice-President shall be appointed by the Executive Committee at its next meeting and the Vice-President so appointed shall hold office for the remainder of the term of the Vice-President whose place he takes.